monsdar/katacoda-scenarios/conan/step2_consumePackages.md

-Now that we've seen what to work with lets start diving into coding.
+Now that we've seen what to work with lets start with Conan.

+# Install Conan
 First we need to install Conan.
 As it is Python-based the easiest way is to use pip for that:
 * `yes | pip install conan`{{execute}}

+Conan automatically detects which compiler we're using within this environment:
+* `conan profile new default --detect`{{execute}}

+Within this environemnt we're using GCC 5.4 (or higher).
+Therefore we need to explicitly tell Conan to build with C++11 in mind:
+* `conan profile update settings.compiler.libcxx=libstdc++11 default`{{execute}}

+# Building our sample app
 After the installation finished take a look at our second example:
 * The `main.cpp` did not change much.
 It now uses POCO though: `helloworld2/source/hello2.cpp`{{open}}
 * In the `CMakeLists.txt` you can already see that there's something new going on: Our app uses POCO, but it's nowhere to be found as a dependency.
 This is because Conan is handling this for us: `helloworld2/source/CMakeLists.txt`{{open}}